-In observance of Colorectal Cancer Awareness Month, we interviewed Karl Kwok, MD, an interventional gastroenterologist at the Kaiser Permanente Los Angeles Medical Center, about the importance of screening tests and what we can do to lower our risk of cancer.
+In observance of Colorectal Cancer Awareness Month in March, Karl Kwok, MD, an interventional gastroenterologist at Kaiser Permanente Los Angeles Medical Center, offers the following health tips to lower one’s risk of developing colon cancer.

 Why is colorectal cancer screening so important?